Samoa Food Guide

 Coconut Cream Chicken

-Chicken cooked in rich coconut cream with onions and spices.
-Comfort food for family meals and gatherings.
+Chicken simmered in coconut cream with onions and spices.
+Family-meal comfort food that shows up at gatherings.

 Allergens: